sumanmichael/plpgsql_check_vscode/README.md

 # PL/pgSQL Checker for VSCode

+Plpgsql-checker is a powerful extension for Visual Studio Code that enables developers to run checks on procedures and functions written in PL/pgSQL language using the [plpgsql_check](https://github.com/okbob/plpgsql_check) PostgreSQL extension.
+PL/pgSQL is a procedural programming language used to develop stored procedures, functions, and triggers in PostgreSQL databases.

+The plpgsql_check extension provides a way to check the syntax and performance of PL/pgSQL code.
+It is a valuable tool for developers to identify potential issues in their code and optimize its performance.

+Plpgsql-checker extension is designed to integrate seamlessly with Visual Studio Code, providing a convenient and user-friendly interface for running PL/pgSQL code checks.
+The extension allows developers to highlight any PL/pgSQL code within their text editor and run the plpgsql_check command with just a few clicks.

+With plpgsql-checker, developers can perform syntax checks to detect errors and warnings in their code, as well as run performance checks to identify potential bottlenecks and optimize the code accordingly.
+The extension displays the results of these checks directly in the Visual Studio Code interface, making it easy for developers to identify and resolve issues quickly.

+In summary, the plpgsql-checker extension for Visual Studio Code is an essential tool for developers working with PostgreSQL databases and PL/pgSQL code.
+It provides an efficient and effective way to identify and address issues in code, leading to better performance and more reliable database applications.

 > Note: This extension, doesn't work on Windows.
 See https://github.com/pyramation/pgsql-parser/issues/95#issuecomment-1376730703, https://github.com/pganalyze/libpg_query/issues/44

 ## Install the extension